mjpritchard/test-decap-help/content/docs/data-transfer/globus-connect-personal.md

 title: 'Globus Connect Personal'
 ---

-This article describes:
+## Introduction

-- how to create your own Globus endpoint using Globus Connect Personal
+This article describes how to create your own Globus endpoint using Globus Connect Personal.

+Please read {{<link "globus-transfers-with-jasmin"/>}} first for a wider introduction to Globus.

-This would enable you to transfer files to/from another Globus Endpoint using any of the Globus Online transfer tools ([Web app](https://app.globus.org), [CLI](https://docs.globus.org/cli/) or [Python SDK](https://globus-sdk- python.readthedocs.io/en/stable/)).
+Using Globus Connect Personal (GCP) would enable you to transfer files to/from another Globus Endpoint using any of the Globus Online transfer tools ([Web app](https://app.globus.org), [CLI](https://docs.globus.org/cli/) or [Python SDK](https://globus-sdk- python.readthedocs.io/en/stable/)).

+The term "endpoint" has changed meaning with version 5 of Globus, so users now interact with "collections". but see {{<link "https://docs.globus.org/cli/collections_vs_endpoints/#:~:text=The%20Endpoint%20is%20used%20for%20some%20operations%20like%20collection%20listing,management%20capabilities%20and%20data%20transfers.">}}Endpoints vs Collections{{</link>}} for a fuller explanation of these entities.

-For example, if you set up Globus Connect Personal (GCP) on your desktop/laptop, you could transfer data files to/from your home directory or other storage on JASMIN.
+For example, if you set up GCP on your desktop/laptop, you could transfer data files to/from your home directory or other storage on JASMIN.

-**Notes:**
+{{<alert type="info">}}

-- You may NOT need to do this if your institution already has a Globus endpoint available to you.
+- You may not need to do this if your institution already has a Globus endpoint available to you.
-- You should NOT install this on a JASMIN server, as a Globus Endpoint is already provided for you.
+- You should NOT install this on a JASMIN server, as a Globus endpoint is already provided for you.
 - If you plan to install it in your user area on your departmental server, check with your local IT administrator whether that's an OK thing to do.
-Point them at the relevant Globus documentation but note that you should be able to do the install with regular/user privileges and that the software does not need to be left running: it can be started for the duration of any data transfer tasks, then stopped once they have completed.
+Point them at the relevant Globus documentation but note that you should be able to do the install with regular/user privileges and that the software does not usually need to be left running: it can be started for the duration of any data transfer tasks, then stopped once they have completed.
+{{</alert>}}

 ## Set up Globus Connect Personal on end-user machine